 Detox can be essential to someone entering treatment, especially for those using substances such as heroin or alcohol.
 Detox allows the substances of misuse to exit your body while you receive monitoring from medical professionals.
 Medical staff will use different medications and methods to help you get through withdrawal without feeling as if you need to use again.
 Detox is available for those who require medical detox prior to entering a treatment program.

 Recovery meetings are an essential way to continue recovery once a treatment program is complete.
 Meetings such as Alcoholics Anonymous, Narcotics Anonymous, and SMART Recovery can assist in facilitating a healthy life during recovery through various exercises and the ability to meet with others in situations similar to your own.
 Learn more about the different meetings available in and around Sioux City, and then determine which type of meetings you’d like to attend.

 Alcoholics Anonymous, referred to as AA, is the oldest recovery program in the country.
 This program is a fellowship and recovery program that follows the iconic 12 Steps.
 AA meetings offer an anonymous way to interact and work on recovery with others suffering from alcohol addiction.
-Alcoholics Anonymous can be a great option after completing alcohol treatment in Sioux City, or when you’re new to recovery.
+Alcoholics Anonymous can be a great option after completing alcohol treatment, or when you’re new to recovery.
 You can find numerous AA meetings in Sioux City, Iowa to attend throughout the week.

 420 Jones St.